freistil/statusblog/_posts/2013-07-05-change_moving_db8a_to_dedicated_rack.md

 #### TIMELINE:

 * 2013-07-05 15:30 UTC – Announcement created.
+* 2013-07-09 09:45 UTC – The IP address of db8.drupalconcept.net will change.
+If you are using 178.63.45.89 directly now this **will not work** after the move anymore.
+You will have to change it afterwards.
+If you are using the hostname directly you will not be affected.

 *We are working on this issue and will add more details here as soon as possible.*